Tutorial : How to Draw an Aircraft Paint Scheme

 on the line where you want it to bend and drag the pointer perpendicular to the line.
 A curve is drawn.

 The introduction to Microsoft Paint is now complete.
 We know where the basic tools are and how they work.
-The next step is Beginning to Draw in the second part of the tutorial.

 Home | About MACD | Downloads | Tips & Tricks | Links | Contact Us

-© Copyright 1998-2011, Model Airplane Color Design.
+© Copyright 1998-2019, Model Airplane Color Design.
 All Rights Reserved.

 All trademarks are trademarks of their respective owners.